International Research Center for Infectious Diseases

 (1) Analysis of the structure and function of the type IV secretion apparatus.

-There is essentially nothing known about the substrate transfer across eukaryotic and bacterial membranes that occurs via type IV secretion systems.
+Essentially nothing is known about the substrate transfer across eukaryotic and bacterial membranes that occurs via type IV secretion systems.
 Furthermore, the macromolecular structure of the type IV secretion apparatus is largely unknown.
-To address these questions, we are working towards the structural and functional analysis of the type IV secretion apparatus from Legionella.
+To address these questions, we are analyzing the structure and function of the type IV secretion apparatus of Legionella.

 (2) Analysis of effector proteins that translocate from Legionella to host cells.